jadeola2005-ship-it/Research-Proposal-SFs-in-RA-/README.md

 - Prepare the analysis frameowrk for future datasets that are real

 Summary
-This repository provides a clear and reproducible example RNA seq worflow that supports the research proposal on the role of PTPN22 R620W in SFs
+This repository provides a clear and reproducible example RNA seq workflow that supports the research proposal on the role of PTPN22 R620W in SFs